techworkersco/techworkersco.github.io/.github/PROCESS.md

 ## :white_check_mark: Checklist

 ### The "off-week", prior to the publishing week

+Below is our former workflow/schedule.
+This is currently a bit outdated as we have moved to a more ad-hoc publishing model.

 - **Monday (Weekly Meeting)**
     - retrospective on previous issue :eyes: